 Hybrid (moderate price/moderate differentiation)

 The Hybrid strategic model straddles the low-cost and differentiation strategies.
 They generally produce a lower-cost product or service and also offer some form of product differentiation.
-Porter warned that this technique was difficult to accomplish and could give rise to lack of focus.
+Porter warned that this technique was difficult to accomplish and could give rise to a lack of focus.

 - Note: Many small businesses fall into this model.
 They cannot compete on price with larger businesses in the same market.
 Also, they may not have the ability to produce extremely high value (luxury) goods or products.
 Rather, they focus on producing good, dependable products and services at a fair price.
 Small businesses typically depend on customer convenience and loyalty to succeed.